froverkkk/KBGRec/README.md

 There are some key options of these scrips:

 --conf_name: Choose the corresponding framework for training/testing.
-By default we use design.
-If one wants to train each model separately, one can set this value to design_no.
-Also, One can modify the configuration file in design/configs.
+By default we use KBGRec.
+One can modify the configuration file in KBGRec/configs.

 --data_name: Choose the dataset for training/testing.